mendoza-cm/Human-vs-Bot/README.md

 Each linked HTML page provides a full explanation of the rationale, methods, and results behind the associated R scripts.
 Below is a brief overview of the current R code.

-## Recent Updates

-- **May 2025**: Renamed all columns containing "click" to use "response" instead, to more accurately reflect behavior data and reduce ambiguity.
-Updated relevant code and datasets accordingly.

 ---